DINESHIIITB/Dinesh_iiitb_asic/README.md

  **dff_const3**

- I used the commands of dff_const2 to simulate and view the plots of the RTL design:
+ I used the above commands of iverilog to simulate and view the plots of the RTL design:

  we got the output as what we understood from the code ,except for one clock cycle the output is always on,